Nettention/UmdhViz/README.md

-# UMDH Visualizer - Memory profiler diff viewer
+# UMDH Visualizer - Memory profile viewer
 UMDH Visualizer helps you read the UMDH compare output more easily.
 (NOTE: UMDH is a memory profiler tool provided by Microsoft.)